Biba: Demise

 Big Biba was a huge responsibility in terms of expense and organization, but Hulanicki and Fitz felt they needed to "keep moving forward."
 Because of this massive undertaking, Hulanicki said, "Every time I went into the shop, I was afraid it would be for the last time."
-No one was aware of how serious the financial difficulties were going to be - and they proved too much for the new entrepreneurs; as a result Dorothy Perkins and Dennis Day came to save the day and bought 75% (approx.) of Biba.
-This led to the formation of Biba Ltd, which meant that the brand and the store could now be properly financed.

 After disagreements with the Board over creative control, Hulanicki left the company and, shortly afterwards in 1975, Biba was closed by the British Land Company.
-The Dorothy Perkins shareholders decided that the Derry and Toms building that housed Big Biba was worth more than the ailing business itself.
-It sold the trademark to a consortium with no connection to Barbara Hulanicki, who opened a store in London on 27 November 1978, on two floors in Conduit Street in London's Mayfair.
+For a period after it closed, Biba's department store on Kensington High Street was occupied by squatters.
+The Dorothy Perkins shareholders decided that the Derry & Toms building that housed Big Biba was worth more than the ailing business itself.
+In 1975, the Derry & Toms interiors were replaced by the utilitarian interiors for Marks & Spencer and British Home Stores.
+Dorothy Perkins sold the trademark to a consortium with no connection to Barbara Hulanicki, who opened a store in London on 27 November 1978, on two floors in Conduit Street in London's Mayfair.
 The store was not a success, and closed less than two years later.